cnvogelg/romdisk/README.md

 * Configurable image geometry, boot priority
 * Python tool `mkromdisk` to create image file from disk images or directories
 * Amiga device with source that can be cross-compiled on modern systems
+* A drop-in replacement variant for `trackdisk.device` to have a very compatible DF0 device

 ## Prerequisites